 For each item that you upload, you will find a descriptive field into which you will enter the following information, as appropriate:

-Title box:

-This title must not contain an apostrophe (if you use one your item will not upload).
-Title each item with a unique name.
+Title box: Title each item with a unique name.

 • State the title of the work or organization represented by the work sample.